flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-23-qq/index.md

     _key: card-2-54308301-acdc-4904-92cb-d152dc031fb6
   - order: 2
     body: >-
-      > ‘If they don’t make it Lord, take me, too.
+      > "If they don’t make it Lord, take me, too.
 I don’t need to be here.’’